seanox/devwex/manuals/configuration.md

 ## Server
-Servers are an essential part of the server engine and it requires at least one successfully set up server instance to run.
+Servers are an essential part of the server engine, and it requires at least one successfully set up server instance to run.
 During initialization, all sections that end with `INI` and for which a suitable implementation is searched for in the class path are taken into account.
 The class name of the implementation is